ExodusG0d/ExodusG0d/README.md

 - 👋 Hi, I’m @ExodusG0d
 - 👀 I’m interested in **stocks, asset allocation and social media**, I want to be a active participant on the Internet and spread what I know.
 - 🌱 I’m currently learning Statistics in Fudan University.
 And it's not until last few weeks I've found myself fond of coding and designing.
 So I believe it's not too late to get started.
+Probably it's because I'm a little bit tired of "time-wasting class" in the Financial Management and social requirement and such silly things.
+I finally choose to be in my small world.
 - 📫 You can email me at brokyneverfallinluv@gmail.com.
 Yes, you are right.
 That's a silly address name.

 <!---